“Foreign Accent Syndrome”: Texan speaks with a Russian accent after surgery-breakinglatest.news-Breaking Latest News

 Abby Fender woke up after her disc surgery to find her voice “paralyzed”.
 Her Texan accent was gone.
 A week later, she reports, she suddenly spoke with a strong Russian accent – without ever having been there.

 At first the doctors were at a loss until they finally diagnosed the 39-year-old with Foreign Accent Syndrome.
-The phenomenon is so rare that only 50 to 100 cases are known worldwide.
+The phenomenon is so rare that there are fewer than 1000 cases worldwide.

 Accent changes – from Russian to Ukrainian and Australian